flysand7/essence-os/README.md

 Currently supported languages are 'c' (also works for C++), 'zig' and 'odin'.

 There is currently no documentation for the API; for examples of how to use the API, consult the standard applications in the `apps/` folder of the source tree.
-A minimal application is demonstrated in `apps/hello.c` and `apps/hello.ini`.
+Minimal sample applications are placed in the `apps/samples` folder.
 By placing your application's `.ini` file in the `apps/` folder, it will be automatically built by the build system.